 In this section, you will be introduced to a few ways to navigate the journal landscape.

 The Nimble Leadership article was published in the Harvard Business Review.
-Many journals* (*articles in journals, as opposed to articles in magazines, have the advantage of writing about and reporting on in-depth research, and therefore are published less frequently than magazines) are connected to universities and colleges, and carry the institution's name in the journal title.
+Many journals have the advantage of going deep into the nest of research, are often connected to universities and colleges, and carry the institution's name in the journal's title.

-In order to "dig up" these kinds of articles, follow the instructions on the Introduction page of this guide, under the heading, Stepping into the library collections.
+In order to "dig up" these kinds of articles, follow the instructions on the Introduction page of this guide, under the heading, Stepping in it... the library's collections that is!

 Once you open up a database, such as Business Source Complete, try to identify ways of isolating articles in journals, as opposed to other types of publications.

 ►In addition to scholarly articles, journals often carry other types of written work such as introductory letters from the journal editors or reviews of books.
-If you are looking only for scholarly articles, keep in mind that the majority of scholarly articles are longer. (often more than five pages)
+If you are looking only for scholarly articles, keep in mind that the majority of scholarly articles have a higher word count. (often more than five pages)